lbeltrami/met_utils/README.md

 # met_tools

-`met_tools` is my personal set of Python tools to extract, process, and visualize data from GRIB, BUFR and NetCDF files.
+`met_tools` is my personal set of Python tools to play around with GRIB, BUFR and NetCDF files.

 Still a work-in-progress project.